zukarusan/JChoreco/README.md

 - **CLIChordRecognizer**: a chord processing from microphone printing to console. *Warning*:
 Interrupt the program by entering chars, not other keyboard interrupt.
-- **SwingChordRecognizer**: a chord prossing from microphone with simple swing GUI.
+- **SwingChordRecognizer**: a chord processing from microphone with simple swing GUI.

 ## Method and Approach